Orientation in Hattiesburg

 Yes.
 Representatives from Financial Aid will be available to answer individual questions at each Orientation session.

 Students generally receive their housing assignment in July prior to the start of the fall semester.
 You should not assume that you will find out your housing assignment at Orientation.
-If you have any questions or concerns about your housing assignment, you will have an opportunity to speak with representatives from the Department of Housing and Residence Life during your Orientation session.
+If you have any questions or concerns about your housing assignment, you will have an opportunity to speak with representatives from the Office of Housing and Residence Life during your Orientation session.
 For further information and details about your housing assignment, please contact the Department of Housing and Residence Life.